ckeditor/ckeditor4/tests/plugins/colorbutton/manual/showcontentcolors.md

   **Expected:**

-  * `Content Colors` section (label and color tiles) is displayed below default pallette.
+  * `Content Colors` section (label and color tiles) is displayed below default palette.

   * Default text color (most probably something blackish like `#333333`) is not displayed in `Content Colors` section.